hitefork/hitefork.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a third year undergraduate majoring [Computer Science](https://www.cs.sjtu.edu.cn/) , at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I'm a final-year undergraduate student at Shanghai Jiao Tong University.
 Now I work as a research assistant in the [MVIG-RHOS](https://mvig-rhos.com/) group, supervised by Prof. [Yong-Lu Li](https://dirtyharrylyl.github.io/) and Prof. [Cewu Lu](https://www.mvig.org/), with PHD student [Xinpeng Liu](https://foruck.github.io/) as my mentor.
-Moreover, I am very fortune to be a research assistant in [Cognitive Assistance Lab](https://www.cs.cmu.edu/~NavCog/) at [Carnegia Mellon University](https://www.cmu.edu/), supervised by Prof. [Kris Kitani](https://kriskitani.github.io/), with PHD student [Jinkun Cao](https://www.jinkuncao.com/) as my mentor.
+Moreover, I am very fortune to be a research assistant in [Cognitive Assistance Lab](https://www.cs.cmu.edu/~NavCog/) at Carnegia Mellon University, supervised by Prof. [Kris Kitani](https://kriskitani.github.io/), with PHD student [Jinkun Cao](https://www.jinkuncao.com/) as my mentor.

+I am deeply interested in leveraging the inherent structure of the physical world, governed by its fundamental laws, to guide and inform more efficient and generalizable approaches to learning.

 My research interest includes Embodied AI, Human Object Interaction, 3D Human Motion Generation.
 My dream is to create a robot thinking and acting like a real human.

-**Moreover, I'm looking for an opportunity to work with another group as an onsite/offsite research assistant this summer.
-If you could offer me this chance, please feel free to directly contact me!**

-**My goal is to pursue a PhD position in 2026 Fall.**
+**News: My PHD journey at Shanghai Jiao Tong University and Shanghai Innovation Institute will start next year, under the supervision of Prof. [Yichao Yan](https://daodaofr.github.io/) and Prof. [Yong-Lu Li](https://dirtyharrylyl.github.io/):blush:**

 <!-- [Email](whitefork@sjtu.edu.cn) / [Github](https://github.com/hitefork)  -->